Yinnie01/Data_Science_Projects/README.md

 # These projects are aimed at carrying out Descriptive and Explorative Data (EDA) Analysis of some datasets, namely:
+- ### Biodiversity of animal species at a National Park
 - ### U.S. Medical Insurance Costs
 - ### Life Expectancy vs GDP of selected countries across the world